tahsin5/tahsin-blog/_posts/2020-03-03-Deep-Learning-Terms.md

     -

 2. B:
     * batch axis/dimension: First axis of the data.
+Usually corresponds to the number of samples in data.

 3.